lonnibesancon/Arkangel/README.md

 To get started on developing for google chrome extension, [this link](https://developer.chrome.com/extensions/getstarted) will be helpful.

-## Credits
+## Credits and contact
-WebGL Implementation of Flowabs by Heiko Thiel from the Hasso-Plattner-Institut, extended and modified by Amir Semmo.
+- WebGL Implementation of Flowabs by Heiko Thiel from the Hasso-Plattner-Institut, extended and modified by [Amir Semmo](https://hpi.de/doellner/people/current/semmo.html).

+- The project main investigator are [Lonni Besançon](http://lonnibesancon.me), [Amir Semmo](https://hpi.de/doellner/people/current/semmo.html), [Tobias Isenberg](https://tobias.isenberg.cc), and [Pierre Dragicevic](http://dragice.fr).

+If you have questions concerning the research project, feel free to contact lonni.besancon[at]gmail.com